Olen/VictronConnect/README.md

 ```
 That data dump is not very well structured, so the information you look for might be either just above or just below the "productid"

+*phoenix.py* is a simple script to connect to an inverter and read some data.
+Might be used as a starting point if you want to test the same for another device

 ## Background